-When we have been handling the non-abelian case of degree 3 and the case $D_4$ (pp. 58,104), we introduced "black box" treatments which encapsilated powerful theories (which we-more or less-explained in this chapter) into an easy-to-formulate format.
+When we have been handling the non-abelian case of degree 3 and the case D_4 (pp. 59,68), we introduced "black box" treatments which encapsilated powerful theories (which we-more or less-explained in this chapter) into an easy-to-formulate format.
 Moreover, in the quadratic case (p.
-71)
+62) we could explain all the details (except proofs!) of Quadratic Reciprocity-which allows a complete description of numbers N_n .